Kordell Stewart: 1995–1996

 In the 1996 playoffs, he was used for a couple of carries (nine combined) in Pittsburgh's run to Super Bowl XXX.
 Against Buffalo, he was used for a punt, which he kicked 41 yards to the endzone for a touchback.
-In the AFC Championship against the Indianapolis Colts, he caught two passes for 18 yards and a touchdown that gave Pittsburgh a 10-6 lead at halftime in an eventual win.
+In the AFC Championship against the Indianapolis Colts, he caught two passes for 18 yards and a touchdown that gave Pittsburgh a 10–6 lead at halftime in an eventual win.
 He ran four times for 15 yards in the Super Bowl loss to the Dallas Cowboys, which proved to be his only trip to the big game.
+He is the only rookie in NFL history to take a snap at the quarterback position in a Super Bowl; in which he converted a 4th & 1 on a quarterback sneak.

 In 1996, Pittsburgh elected to use third-year backup Jim Miller as their week one starter.
-When he fizzled out in the middle of the game, they went with Mike Tomczak (who had been with Pittsburgh since 1992), with the Steelers being bolstered by their off-season trade acquisition of Jerome Bettis.
+When he fizzled out in the middle of the game, they went with Mike Tomczak (who had been with Pittsburgh since 1993), with the Steelers being bolstered by their off-season trade acquisition of Jerome Bettis.
 Stewart played sparingly at quarterback (30 passes) while being more used for catches and runs.
 He rushed 39 times (his longest play being an 80-yard touchdown run versus Carolina) and caught 17 passes for a combined total of eight touchdowns.
 In the 1997 playoffs, he ran nine times for 48 yards against the Colts for two touchdowns.